kHigasa/andres_cms/README.md

 This is CMS with Rails5 and React.

 ## Flow
-1. Cut branch from origin andres
+1. Cut branch from origin andres(dev branch but not manage compiled files)
 1. Make pull request to develop

 ## Attention